aman7797/Infra/Docker Practice/ReadMe/Why Use Docker.md

 ## What is Docker

-Docker is a platform or ecosystem around creating and running container.
+Docker is a platform or ecosystem around creating and running **container**.

+### What is Container

+Container is an instance of an **image** runs a program.

+Container is a program with its own set of hardware resources.

+### What is Image

+Image is a single file with all the dependencies and config required to run a program.